 Importance of Phosphorus Supplements

 The media has done a good job singing the virtues of calcium as the builder of strong bones and teeth.
 But there's an unsung hero lurking about which also plays an equally essential role.
 We're referring to phosphorous.

-Phosphorous: a true partner to calcium
+Phosphorus: a true partner to calcium

-You may not be aware of it but phosphorous is also required by the body to build strong bones and teeth.
+You may not be aware of it but phosphorus is also required by the body to build strong bones and teeth.
 It aids calcium in performing this critical function.
 Calcium needs all the help it can get to do what it's supposed to do.
 People take calcium thinking that this is sufficient to protect bone.
 Not quite.

 Taking too much calcium without good amounts of phosphorous isn't going to do it.
 Recent research proves that calcium needs phosphorous to strengthen bones, and some researchers are saying that these two are co-dependent when it comes to bone health.
 This is why more and more people are seeing the advantages of taking phosphorous supplements or phosphorous tablets as dietary supplements.
 Americans will be happy to know that there are thousands of American-made phosphorous supplements in the market today.
 It's a question of finding the ones that are of excellent quality.

-Older women who are diagnosed with osteoporosis or who are told they are at risk of osteoporosis may take calcium supplements or calcium carbonate, unaware that this may prevent the efficient absorption of phosphorous.
+Older women who are diagnosed with osteoporosis or who are told they are at risk of osteoporosis may take calcium supplements or calcium carbonate, unaware that this may prevent the efficient absorption of phosphorus.
 They don't know that the calcium won't work as well because bone material is made of both calcium and phosphorus.
 So by taking more of the other, the benefits are cancelled out.

-Benefits of Phosphorous
+Benefits of Phosphorus